Product Design & AI

 Intro

-Until such a time when outputs are indeed indistinguishable, it is sensible to progressively load AI into the systems that make your work possible.
+Until such a time when outputs are indeed indistinguishable, it is sensible to progressively load AI into the systems that make work possible.

 Custom GPTs

-I contest that collaboration, at the time of writing, is still best reserved for humans, but powerful insights can be uncovered when thoughtfully collaborating with an AI companion that is equipped with context and bounded intent.
+I contest that collaboration, at the time of writing, is still best reserved for humans, but powerful insights can be uncovered when thoughtfully collaborating with an AI companion that is equipped with context and a bounded intent.

 I am able to realize such value through the creation and integration of custom, app-specific GPTs.